-SCHEDULE 14A INFORMATION

-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)
+Filed by a Party other than the Registrant o

+Check the appropriate box:

+- o Preliminary Proxy Statement

+- o Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+- ☑ Definitive Proxy Statement

+- o Definitive Additional Materials

+- o Soliciting Material Pursuant to § 240.14a-12

+(Name of Registrant as Specified In Its Charter)

+N/A

-Filed d by a Party other than the Registrant o Che ck the appropriate box: 7 Preliminary Proxy Statement 0 Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) 0 Definitive Proxy Statement 0 Definitive Additional Materials 0 Soliciting Material Pursuant to § 240.14a-12 Green Dot Corporation (Name of Registrant as Specified In Its Charter) N/A (Name of Person(s) Filing Proxy Statement if Other Than the Registrant) Payr o 1. ment of Filing Fee (Check the appropriate box): No fee required.
-Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-Title of each class of securities to which transaction applies: 2.
-Aggregate number of securities to which transaction applies: 3.
-Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): 4.
-Proposed maximum aggregate value of transaction: 5.
-Total fee paid: o Fee paid previously with preliminary materials. o Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-1. Amount Previously Paid: 2.
-Form, Schedule or Registration Statement No.: 3.
-Filing Party: 4.
-Date Filed:
+(Name of Person(s) Filing Proxy Statement if Other Than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+- ☑ No fee required. - Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

+1. Title of each class of securities to which transaction applies:

+- 2. Aggregate number of securities to which transaction applies: - 3.
+Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): - 4.
+Proposed maximum aggregate value of transaction:

+5. Total fee paid:

+- o Fee paid previously with preliminary materials. - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - 1.
+Amount Previously Paid: - 2.
+Form, Schedule or Registration Statement No.:

+3. Filing Party:

+4. Date Filed:

-April [], 2017
+April 13, 2017